CBSE Class 11 Biology Syllabus 2021-22: Download PDF

 Chapter 21 – Neural Control and Coordination

-The process through which two or more organs interact and complement the functions of one another is termed as coordination.
-The neural system and the endocrine system coordinates and integrates all activities of the body so that they function in a synchronized fashion.
+The process through which two or more organs interact and complement the functions of one another is termed coordination.
+The neural system and the endocrine system coordinate and integrate all activities of the body so that they function in a synchronized fashion.
 While the neural system provides an organized network of point-to-point connections for rapid coordination, the endocrine system renders a chemical integration through hormones.